Answers to the Index questions automatically justify to the Top of page.

 Yes and you will use Code 97 # * in Programming to block all calls.
 Then use the Invite command 50 then the invited caller's number; ex.
 602 555 1212, then the * key to store that number.
 You can also store whole area codes.
 Code 60 is also available for inviting VIP callers using Code 60.

-YES.
-Verizon provides a means to have your home phone line work with cell phone (wireless) service via Verizon's or AT&T's CDMA cellular network.
-The receiver unit, can operate as a standard line emulator that works like regular telephone service, where you send and receive calls.
+Return to topYES.
+Verizon provides a means to have your home phone LINE work with cell phone (wireless) service via Verizon's or AT&T's CDMA cellular network.
+The receiver unit, can operate as a standard LINE emulator that works like regular telephone service, where you send and receive calls.
 The receiver provides regular analog phone service to your phones and the DPS3 like normal.

-The DPS3 ignores Call Waiting and Call Waiting Caller ID service when you are on the phone.
-Your phone will display Call Waiting Caller ID if you have that service or you will hear a beep tone to alert you to a call waiting.
+Return to topThe DPS3 doesn't interfere with Call Waiting and Call Waiting Caller ID service when you are on the phone.
+However, your phone will display Call Waiting Caller ID if you have that service or you will hear a beep tone to alert you to a call waiting.
 Blocked callers you have on your blocked list will not be blocked by the DPS3 during call waiting.
 The DPS3 cannot both let you talk on your current phone call and then also block the incoming caller.

-It is highly recommended the DPS3 be connected to a Uninterruptible Power Supply (UPS) for extreme cases where the line needs to be conditioned properly due to motor hash noise or poor service.
-If your home or office receives regular low voltage blackouts, power surges or power outages consider purchasing this UPS backup power supply or surge protection for both the phone line and AC line conditioning that can support up to 1800 watts for about 15 minutes.
+Return to topIt is highly recommended the DPS3 be connected to a Uninterruptible Power Supply (UPS) for extreme cases where the LINE needs to be conditioned properly due to motor hash noise or poor service.
+If your home or office receives regular low voltage blackouts, power surges or power outages consider purchasing this UPS backup power supply or surge protection for both the phone LINE and AC LINE conditioning that can support up to 1800 watts for about 15 minutes.
 This device can be purchased separately at Amazon or at most electronics and office supply stores.
 If you already have one, connect the power adapter there to support it during power issues.

-Yes, and we recommend the Belkin Model F9H620-CW surge protector.
+Return to topYes, and we recommend the Belkin Model F9H620-CW surge protector.
 You can save a ton of aggravation when your home or office is struck by an electrical storm and damages many of your connected electronics, in particular, the DPS3.
-Both the telephone line and the power line are surge protected with this Belkin model.
-The cost alone is less than the shipping, time and repair it will take to get your DPS3 back online and in service.
+Both the telephone LINE and the power LINE are surge protected with this Belkin model.
+The cost alone is less than the shipping, time and repair it will take to get your DPS3 back onLINE and in service.

-Yes, when connected anywhere on the line in any room other than where the DPS3 is connected or in parallel with a duplex jack at the same location.
+other than where the DPS3 is connected or in parallel

 Yes.
 The DPS3 has non-volatile memory which allows it to store all your caller lists and user settings without losing any of the data when the unit is unpowered.

-Yes, because you cannot actually call your own phone number.
-If you dial your own phone number you will just get a busy signal because you are on the line.
+Return to topYes, because you cannot actually call your own phone number.
+If you dial your own phone number you will just get a busy signal because you are on the LINE.

-For warranty, parts and service, 1 year, with repair options thereafter.
+Return to topFor warranty, parts and service, 1 year, with repair options thereafter.
 For returns, there is a 30 day guaranteed trial period starting when you receive the product as indicated by the USPS delivery confirmation.
 On the 31st day you will own the unit and there is no return available, only warranty service thereafter.

-YES.
+Return to topYES.
 The new back light for the DPS3 has a default time of 10 seconds, but you can add or subtract time to this default.
 Using the Code 27 in programming followed by the time in seconds 0 up to 60.
 So, code 27 00 * equals back light OFF, 27 20 * is 20 seconds of back light time, etc.

-2) You have a second or third device on the line; like an alarm modem, an older separate Caller ID box or Fax Switch device with offhook functions, cordless phones that can create offhook events by 'checking the line' or a satellite TV receiver (Set Top Box) connected to the line that is either capturing the call right after the first ring or causing an offhook event that is accepted as though the call was answered.
+2) You have a second or third device on the LINE; like an alarm modem, an older separate Caller ID box or Fax Switch device with offhook functions, cordless phones that can create offhook events by 'checking the LINE' or a satellite TV receiver (Set Top Box) connected to the LINE that is either capturing the call right after the first ring or causing an offhook event that is accepted as though the call was answered.
 Any of these offhook events stops the DPS3 from processing the call any further.
-Suggestion: Remove all devices from the line except the DPS3 and a connected phone to the TEL port.
-Now try calling into the line to see if it works properly.
-If this works, then add your other devices one- at- a- time to see which one is causing the offhook event, then remove it from the line.
+Suggestion: Remove all devices from the LINE except the DPS3 and a connected phone to the TEL port.
+Now try calling into the LINE to see if it works properly.
+If this works, then add your other devices one-at-a-time to see which one is causing the offhook event, then remove it from the LINE.

-YES.
+Return to topYES.
 Notifications of voicemail messages is presented to all phones downlinked either by extension or through the TEL port.
 When there are messages waiting, your phone will display a Message Waiting indicator and you should still receive a stutter tone (SDT) from your phone company when you pick up the phone to let you know you have messages.

-Calls that start with a Country Code, like 1 (USA) means you must enter the entire string into a blocked number.
+Return to topCalls that start with a Country Code, like 1 (USA) means you must enter the entire string into a blocked number.
 Example: to block the entire 800 and 1-800 area codes, enter programming and enter: 40 800 *, then 40 1800 *.
 You will then see area codes 800 and 1800 in the Blocked Callers List.
 This is only necessary if you receive both inbound call types of 800 and 1 800.
 For individual numbers the same holds true that the 1 must be inserted if you receive the call that way, ex.
 1 602 555 1212 instead of 602 555 1212.

-To clear the CID display of all current calls just use the Delete Entry button.
+Return to topTo clear the CID display of all current calls just use the Delete Entry button.
 Press and hold the Delete Entry button for 3 seconds and the Display with ask "Delete CID List?"
 Tap the Delete Entry button again to confirm.
 This will clear all the record numbers displayed.

 If you just want to clear specific numbers, go to Call History and find the call record you want to clear, then Tap the Delete Entry button Once quickly for the displayed number you want to delete and the Display with ask "Confirm Delete?"
 Press the Delete Entry button again to confirm.
 Only the displayed number will be cleared.